jamesnvc/occasionallycogent/_drafts/books-of-2016.md

 # The Power Broker, by Robert Caro

-The history of the man that essentially single-handedly shaped New York.
+The biography of Robert Moses, the man that essentially single-handedly shaped New York.

-I'd seen this book recommended as a bunch of peoples' all-time favourite books, so I thought it warranted a read.
+I'd seen this book recommended as a bunch of peoples' all-time favourite book, so I thought it warranted a read.
-Really enjoyed it -- Caro does a great job of making what could be incredibly tedious minutiae really gripping.
+It absolutely did -- Caro does a great job of making what could be incredibly tedious minutiae gripping.

 One thing I found interesting reading the book is how important women were to the story of Robert Moses:
-He was in many ways shaped by his mother & grandmother and his downfall was precipitated by a group of women.
+He was primarily shaped by his mother & grandmother and his downfall was precipitated by a group of women.

 This book was both entertaining and enlightening -- I feel like I have a better grasp of how cities are shaped and the ways in which political power is applied and made manifest.